 Is there a spring basketball season?

-How much playing time will my child have in a game?
+How much time will my child play each game?

 Will I know who my coach is before I tryout?